Snowdon Ultra® 100 Mile

 Pace wise we’ll be going at a nice gentle pace ensuring all runners stay as a group with brief stops approximately every mile.

 Generally our training runs have high attendance and for safety reasons we’ll be imposing a limit depending on feedback.
-There will be no minimum attendance limit as i feel that if i can help just one runner prior to Race day then its been a success.
+There will be no minimum attendance limit as we feel that if we can help just one runner prior to Race day then its been a success.

 Weather conditions can change very quickly in the mountains so we recommend runners refer to the Mandatory kit section and carry sufficient food/water for the duration of each of the runs.
 No overnight accommodation is included.
 However, runners may be interested to learn that Gwern Gof Isaf (Checkpoint during the race itself) is a Campsite and would be a good choice for training run overnight stops.
 There’s also Gwern Gof Uchaf Campsite closer to Tryfan too.